Ptolemaic army: The army of Ptolemy I

-Socio-economic status of Ptolemaic soldiers
+Socioeconomic status of Ptolemaic soldiers

 Ptolemy I granted his soldiers land to order to strengthen their loyalty.
 The granting of land also allowed for soldiers to easily mobilize when needed in times of war.
 This concluded to the distribution of soldiers throughout the countryside alongside the founding of a single Greek polis in Egypt, Ptolemais.
 The Ptolemies also created a cleruchy system in order to collect revenue from these plots of land.
 The addition of the cleruchy system allowed for "the diversification of the location of military settlements, a decrease and leveling of the size of soldiers’ plots and expansion of the system to a larger pool of locally recruited individuals."

-The manpower problem
+Manpower problem

 In the Ptolemaic era a small population of Greeks provided the main cadre of the army.
 These men provided manpower for the elite guards units and the phalanx that lay at its core.
 However, the distance of Egypt from Greece caused considerable difficulties as the population of Greeks in Egypt was and remained small.
 To remedy this problem, the Ptolemies set up military colonies and encouraged settlers to settle in them.
 In return for these plots of land, the kleruchoi, as they were known, would be obligated to provide military service.
 Mercenaries were also employed by the Ptolemies, who could afford it due to their wealth.
 For example, Ptolemy IV paid 1,000 drachmas a day for one distinguished Aetolian officer to serve in his armies.
 This system gave the Ptolemies more manpower, but they still suffered severe shortages.
 Despite this lack of manpower, they would not allow native Egyptians to fight in the army proper.
 The natives would only serve in the navy or as auxiliaries.
 This changed by the time of Raphia in 217 when the situation became especially dire for the Ptolemies.
 Their army was far too small to counter the far superior Seleucid force led by the formidable Antiochus III.
 To counter the larger Seleucid force, the general Sosibius assembled a large army which he trained for the fight to come, and in which he also enrolled 30,000 native Egyptians to serve in the phalanx.
 These 30,000 picked Egyptians, known as the Machimoi Epilektoi, fought well in the battle, but caused problems later on.
 The increased status of these Egyptian troops enabled and encouraged them to revolt, which led to a further crippling of the kingdom in the years following Raphia.